Computing the twisted $L^2$-Euler characteristic: Computing the twisted -Euler L 2-Euler characteristic

-\begin{remark} The statement of Theorem~\ref{thm:luck-approx}, as written, does not provide an effective rate of convergence.
-For practical purposes, when considering progressively larger quotients of $S$ (up to thousands of elements), the ranks approach particular integers quite quickly; we infer these integers to be the sought limits.
-In any case, there is a way to make Lück's theorem quantitative, as follows. \end{remark}
+The statement of Theorem~\ref{thm:luck-approx}, as written, does not provide an effective rate of convergence, but there is a way to make Lück's theorem quantitative, as proved by Löh and Uschold:

 \begin{defin}[{\cite[Definition~6.3]{l2comp}}] Let $\Gamma$ be a countable residually finite group and let $A \in \mathrm{M}(n, \ZZ \Gamma)$ be self-adjoint.
 We say that a sequence $(\Gamma_k)_{k \in \mathbb N}$ of finite index normal subgroups of $\Gamma$ is \emph{adapted to $A$} if for all $k \ge 0$, all diagonal entries of $A^0, A^1, \dots , A^{k^2}$ have support in $\Gamma\setminus \Gamma_k \cup \{e\}$. \end{defin}